IIP-Design/lab-headless/README.md

 ### 2. Set Permission on Build Scripts

 In order to run the startup scripts you need to make the script files executable.
-To do so, in your terminal, navigate to the `lab-headless` directory and run the following command:
+To do so, in your terminal, navigate to the root `lab-headless` directory and run the following command:

 ```
 chmod -R +x .lab-dev/scripts/